weishi10141993/NeutrinoPhysics/NuTau_PRISM.md

 ```
 ssh -X <user_name>@nnhome.physics.sunysb.edu
-# Request an interactive node for compiling !!!
-NEVER COMPILE ON nnhome !!!
+# Request an interactive terminal for compiling !!!
+NEVER COMPILE ON nnhome login node !!!
 srun --pty bash -i
+# Only use srun if you are actually interacting with a program, and limit yourself to a single srun job

 mkdir nutau
 cd /home/<usr name>/nutau